ChrisJohnsen/tmux-MacOSX-pasteboard/README.md

 1. Restart your *tmux* server (or start a new one, or just reconfigure your existing one).

+    To kill your existing *tmux* server (and everything running “inside” it!):

         tmux kill-server

 1. Enjoy being able to use *pbpaste*, *pbcopy*, etc. in new shell